 As a family member or a caregiver looking after someone who has liver disease, you may need to play a variety of roles, which often means taking on responsibility for both physical and emotional support.
-These responsibilities often include;

-Common questions and concerns from caregivers include:
+Common questions and concerns for caregivers

 As liver disease progresses, the scarring of the liver continues, and your loved one may develop symptoms and complications which may include:

-- loss of appetite, nausea and vomiting, weight loss
+- Loss of appetite, nausea and vomiting, weight loss

-- a yellow discoloration of the skin and whites of the eyes (jaundice)
+- A yellow discoloration of the skin and whites of the eyes (jaundice)

-- itching (pruritus) which is primarily caused by retention of bile products in the skin
+- Itching (pruritus) which is primarily caused by retention of bile products in the skin

-- fluid build-up and painful swelling of the legs (edema) and abdomen (ascites)
+- Fluid build-up and painful swelling of the legs (edema) and abdomen (ascites)

-- confusion and other mental changes, potentially leading to coma
+- Confusion and other mental changes, potentially leading to coma

-- swelling or rupture of veins in the esophagus from increased blood pressure in the blood vessels
+- Swelling or rupture of veins in the esophagus from increased blood pressure in the blood vessels

 Even when complications develop, they can often be treated.
 Please discuss treatment options with your loved one’s healthcare provider.